widiyanata/wa-gateways-claude/memory-bank/progress.md

 ## Overall Project Status

-The WhatsApp Gateway is currently in a functional state with all core features implemented.
-The focus is now on enhancing the system with AI capabilities to enable automated responses to incoming messages.
-The current implementation provides a solid foundation for these enhancements, with a modular architecture that allows for the integration of new components without significant changes to the existing codebase.
+The WhatsApp Gateway is currently in a functional state with all core features implemented and the AI Integration MVP in place.
+The system now has the foundation for AI-powered automated responses to incoming messages, with a placeholder implementation that can be connected to an external AI service.
+The modular architecture has proven effective, allowing for the integration of new components without significant changes to the existing codebase.

-**Current Phase**: AI Integration Planning
+**Current Phase**: AI Integration Implementation